manogna-mujje/C-Mini-Projects/README.md

 # Cpp-Mini-Projects

-Adding the list of mini-project assignments done every week as part of the course 'Data Structures and Algorithms in C++'.
+This folder contains the list of mini-project assignments done every week as part of the course 'Data Structures and Algorithms in C++'.